for-giobbe/PAINT/markdowns/part_4.md

 - dendrogram cut height for module merging
 - minimum eigengene coinnectivtivty for a module not to be disbanded
 - correlation used
+- the counts
+- the traits
+- the output directory
+- the pvalue correction for trait-modules corelation
+- the adjusted pvalue cutoff
+- the minimum number of raw-counts to retain a trascript

-A signed network has been inferred with a power of 6, a dendrom cut height of 0.1 and leveraging the bidweight midcorrelation.
+A signed network has been inferred with a power of 13, a dendrom cut height of 0.2 and leveraging peason midcorrelation.
 The expression matrix is the same used for the preliminary DE analysis and here is the trait file: